hack3rs.ca network-security

 analyst@hack3rs:~$ cat scope.txt

-White-hat content focused on attack vectors, defenses, tools, and learning paths.
+White-hat content: attack vectors, defenses, tools, and learning paths for defenders.

 focus

-Network defense, visibility, hardening, and incident response education.
+Network defense: visibility, hardening, detection, and incident response.

 audience